SparseOpt/sparseopt.github.io/_pages/about.md

 * <span style="color:orange">**Bilevel optimization**.</span> A Matlab-based [BiOpt Toolbox](https://biopt.github.io/) has been created, aiming at providing a platform on which users can test  a wide range collection of  bilevel optimization examples [BOLIB](https://biopt.github.io/bolib/) through three our provided efficient solvers and several useful tools .

-* <span style="color:orange">**Euclidean distance matrix optimization**.</span> This is the topic of my [PhD thesis](https://eprints.soton.ac.uk/429739/), where majorization techniques were adopted to design competitively fast algorithms equipped with two powerful solvers [PREEEDM](https://github.com/ShenglongZhou/PREEEDM) and [SQREDM](https://github.com/ShenglongZhou/SQREDM).
+* <span style="color:orange">**Euclidean distance matrix optimization**.</span> This is the topic of my [PhD thesis](https://eprints.soton.ac.uk/429739/), in which majorization techniques were adopted to design competitively fast algorithms equipped with two powerful solvers [PREEEDM](https://github.com/ShenglongZhou/PREEEDM) and [SQREDM](https://github.com/ShenglongZhou/SQREDM).